greenbone/docs/src/common/container/workflows.md

 ### Use gvm-tools for CLI access

-To query data or control gvmd and ospd-openvas via CLI [gvm-tools](https://github.com/greenbone/gvm-tools/) can be used. gvm-tools is provided in the gvm-tools container.
+To query data or control gvmd and ospd-openvas via CLI, [gvm-tools](https://github.com/greenbone/gvm-tools/) can be used. gvm-tools is provided in the gvm-tools container.
 This container can be started with: